Obed101/athric/athric/README.md

  ### The Notice Board
- It dispolays notices for only staff members.
+ It displays notices for only staff members.
 Not ordinary users
   - Notices that are automatically created (either by someone sending a message form `Contact Us` or someone requesting an account) dark themes
+  - *New notices (except account requests) are sent to all staff in their emails immediately*.
+Contact messages from users are received by **admins only**
   - If you are an administrator or you are the author of a particular notice, there will be an ellipsis icon on which you can click to view a dropdown of Edit and Delete buttons to take actions on the notice
   - Those notices can only be seen by the administrators
   - To create a new notice, you can click on the floating `+` icon on the notices page to do so